jrocha2/PuzzleCP/README.md

 - Click a tile that is already placed in the puzzle to rotate it
 - Press 'd' while hovering over a tile in the puzzle to remove it
 - Press 'q' at any time to quit the game
-- A solution tree is printed in the terminal for reference
+- Press "Solve" to fill in the puzzle with a solution.
+A solution tree is printed in the terminal for reference.
+- Press "Check Solution" to check if the tiles currently in the puzzle are a correct solution.
+The transitions for the PDA are printed in the terminal for reference.

 ##### Creating a Puzzle
 To fill in a given game piece with a color, first place the mouse over the piece.
 Pressing a key on the